Safety & Security

-- Participation in the Virtus Program.
-Schools in the Archdiocese of Cincinnati and over 50 other dioceses across the United States participate in Virtus, a program to help those who work with children maintain a safe and secure environment.
-All teachers, substitute teachers, teacher aides, catechists, school and parish staff must be Virtus trained.
+- Participation in the SafeParish Program.
+Schools in the Archdiocese of Cincinnati and over 50 other dioceses across the United States participate in SafeParish (formerly Virtus), a program to help those who work with children maintain a safe and secure environment.
+All teachers, substitute teachers, teacher aides, catechists, school and parish staff must adhere to this program.
 This includes, but is not limited to, parents who serve as coaches, room parents, field trip chaperones as well as those who work at school events or volunteer in any capacity.
 The purpose of the training is to ensure that the highest codes of conduct are followed and that children who worship, study, or take part in activities in our parish and school are continuously protected.
 More detailed information can be found in the Parent and Student Handbook or by contacting the school office.

 - School-wide behavioral expectations.
 In guiding student’s growth in Christian attitudes, St. Teresa School strives to emphasize positive interventions that build a child’s ability to choose appropriate over inappropriate behaviors.
 Self-discipline, responsibility, and accepting the consequences of behavior are emphasized.
 All students, teachers, and parents are expected to Stay Safe, Take Responsibility, and Act Christ-like every day.
 The students are expected to respect self, others, and all property.

 - School preparedness drills (intruder alerts, weather, and fire) are held regularly, evaluated, and recorded.